maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

 **Interpretation:**

-- The interaction term `iq_verb:groupsiz_c coefficient` is -0.028.
-This
+- The interaction term `iq_verb:groupsiz_c` has a coefficient of -0.028 ($p = 0.008$).
+This means that for a one‑unit increase in group size (centered), the slope of IQ decreases by 0.028.
+In other words, the effect of IQ on language scores is weaker in larger schools.
-  means that for a one-unit increase in group size (centered), the slope of IQ changes by this amount.
+- The main effect of IQ (2.50) is the effect of IQ at the mean of group size (since `groupsiz_c` is centered).
-- The main effect of IQ (`iq_verb`) is now the effect of IQ at the mean of group size (since `groupsiz_c` is centered).
+- The random slope variance for IQ (0.166) is smaller than in the main‑effects model (0.203), indicating that group size explains part of the between‑school variation in the IQ slope.
-- The random slope variance (`sd(iq_verb)`) indicates how much the IQ effect varies across schools after accounting for group size.
+- The correlation between intercept and slope is still very strong (-0.97).

 We can alsways test the signifficance of the interaction with a model comparison, in this case we reject the null hypothesis of no cross-level